Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 - splitting.
 - etc...

-Here's an illustration that explains DataModules
+Here's an illustration that explains how to refactor your code into reusable DataModules.

 .. raw:: html